haade-administrator/haade.fr/_posts/en/2021-10-01-home-assistant-amber-vs-jeedom-atlas.md

 # Let's Start With Home-Assistant Amber

-{% picture posts/{{ page.guid }}/home-assistant-amber-powered-raspberry.jpg --alt amber by home-assistant %}
+{% picture posts/{{ page.guid }}/home-assistant-amber-powered-raspberry.jpg --alt amber by home-assistant --img width="820" height="461" %}

 The Amber Box **is more than promising** because it is an integration card accommodating the raspberrypi component CM4 card available in several 1,2 and 4gb variants of optional wifi memories and with or without an 8, 16 or 32gb emmc.
 The box is compatible with all CM4 cards.